27. Color

 Scattering

 Selective transmission, reflection, and absorption explain the colors of most things we see on this planet.
 But some phenomena require the concept of scattering to explain.
-Scattering is a process where the direction that light travels in is changed without affecting the wavelength of the light.
+Scattering is a process in which the direction that light travels is changed without affecting the wavelength of the light.

 For example: why is the sky blue on Earth?
 The Earth’s atmosphere is composed of many particles of different gases, as we discussed earlier in this textbook.
 When light from the Sun travels through these particles, due to the size of the particles, short wavelength light is scattered more efficiently than longer wavelength light.
 Atmospheric scattering causes short wavelength light such as blue and purple to reach the surface of the planet.
 Our eyes are more sensitive to blue than purple, therefore we perceive the sky to be blue.
 The blue sky as seen from the Adirondack Mountains of New York State is shown in Figure 27.4.